Producing mice models to support neuroscience research

 The development of innovative technologies is an important goal of the MMC, allowing us to provide services to the neuroscience community which might not otherwise be available.
 Recent or ongoing projects illustrative of this aim include the use of embryos derived from investigators' existing mutant mouse lines to generate a second mutation in an existing line, the use of large ssDNA to generate conditional alleles, the performance of large knockin insertions, and the utilization of alternative CRISPR/Cas9 proteins for allele generation.
 The Core's commitment to the development of innovative and cutting-edge techniques provides a unique opportunity for investigators to take on risky projects that might not otherwise be possible.

 Prior to the initiation of a project, a brief meeting is generally required between the investigator and MMC facility staff resulting in a mutually acceptable research strategy.
 This strategy will outline specifics of the project including knockout strategy, KO construct design, screening assays, and other procedural issues relevant to the generation of targeted ES cells.

-In addition, a completed Application for Service (Application for Service:ES Cells; Application for Service:KOMP cells; or Application for Service:Crispr), signed by the principal investigator, forwarded to Core Manager (Holly Wellington, firstname.lastname@example.org), and approved by the Core Director, will also be required.
-The Core Director will prioritize the service requests according to the difficulty of the project to the goals of the NIINDS and the potential for the project to facilitate the development of new and improved technologies and techniques.
+In addition, a completed Application for Service (Application for Service:ES Cells; Application for Service:KOMP cells; or Application for Service:Crispr), signed by the principal investigator, forwarded to Core Manager (Chip Hawkins; firstname.lastname@example.org), and approved by the Core Director, will be required.
+The Core Director will prioritize the service requests according to the relevance of the project to the goals of the NIINDS and the potential for the project to facilitate the development of new and improved technologies and techniques.

 Xinzhong Dong, PhD